 Prostate Cancer Treatment Options

 Prostate cancer is a complex disease.
-In some cases, it grows slowly over 10 to 20 years and may never move beyond the prostate.
-Disease like this is treated differently than advanced, aggressive disease, which may be treated with surgery, radiation, chemotherapy or hormone therapy.
+In some cases, it grows slowly and may never move beyond the prostate; in other cases, it may be aggressive or advanced disease.

-The choice that you make for your treatment is a personal and individual one.
-The key to making a good decision is getting input from an experienced team of leading prostate cancer specialists who know the outcomes and quality of life issues associated with each treatment.
+While the choice you make for your treatment is a personal and individual one, a key to making a good decision is getting input from an experienced team of leading prostate cancer specialists who know the outcomes and quality-of-life issues associated with each type of treatment.

 Active surveillance and watchful waiting are ways to manage early-stage, slow-growing, or asymptomatic prostate cancer.
 Your team may also recommend these options if your life expectancy is less than 10 years or you can’t have or don’t want aggressive treatment.